bytecodealliance/wasmtime/cranelift/docs/regalloc.md

 The phases of the SSA-based register allocator are:

-Liveness analysis
+**Liveness analysis:**
 For each SSA value, determine exactly where it is live.

-Coalescing
+**Coalescing:**
 Form *virtual registers* which are sets of SSA values that should be assigned to the same location.
 Split live ranges such that values that belong to the same virtual register don't have interfering live ranges.

-Spilling
+**Spilling:**
 The process of deciding which SSA values go in a stack slot and which values go in a register.
 The spilling phase can also split live ranges by inserting `copy` instructions, or transform the code in other ways to reduce the number of values kept in registers.

 After spilling, the number of live register values never exceeds the number of available registers.

-Reload
+**Reload:**
 Insert `spill` and `fill` instructions as necessary such that instructions that expect their operands in registers won't see values that live on the stack and vice versa.

 Reuse registers containing values loaded from the stack as much as possible without exceeding the maximum allowed register pressure.

-Coloring
+**Coloring:**
 The process of assigning specific registers to the live values.
 It's a property of SSA form that this can be done in a linear scan of the dominator tree without causing any additional spills.

 Make sure that specific register operand constraints are satisfied.

 The contract between the spilling and coloring phases is that the number of values in registers never exceeds the number of available registers.
 This